elitizon/elitizonweb/data/blog/2020/09-04-how-to-query-shopify-with-graphql/How to query Shopify with the GraphQL API.md

 Workspaces are a core concept used for isolating projects within Insomnia.

-The variable and secrets shared can be stored in an Environment.
+- The variable and secrets shared can be stored in an Environment.

-Environment can be used to store environment variables, that are referenced and used by each query in a workspace.
+- The environment can be used to store environment variables, that are referenced and used by each query in a workspace.

 For example for our example we store the following definitions: